kristianmandrup/roles_mongo_mapper/README.markdown

 Role strategies implemented:

-Inline attribute on User
+Inline attribute on User:

 * admin_flag
 * roles_mask
 * role_string
 * role_strings

-Reference to Role
+Reference to Role:

 * many_roles
 * one_role

 *Update Dec 24, 2010*

-Please join in the effort to implement and add these strategies to the mix.
-So far they have been implemented successfully for Mongoid.

-Embedded role
+Embedded role:

 * embed_one_role
 * embed_many_roles

+Please join in the effort to implement and add these embedded strategies to the mix.
+They have so far been implemented successfully for Mongoid.

 ## Install as system gem